Distributed Linearly Separable Computation: System Model

 \paragraph*{{\bf Distributed linear transform}} The distributed linear transform problem in~\cite{shortdot2016dutta} aims to compute the linear transform ${\bf A} \xv$ where $\xv$ is the input vector and ${\bf A} $ is a given matrix with dimension $\Ksf_{\rm c} \times \Ksf$.
-We should design a coding vector $\cv_n$ for each worker $n \in [\Nsf]$ (which then computes $\cv_n \xv$) such that from the coding vectors of any $\Nsf_{\rm r}$ workers we can reconstruct ${\bf A}\xv$.
-Meanwhile, in order to have low computation cost, each coding vector should be sparse and the number of its non-zero elements should be no more than $\frac{\Ksf}{\Nsf} (\Nsf-\Nsf_{\rm r}+\Ksf_{\rm c})$.
-In other words, each worker can only access to up to $\frac{\Ksf}{\Nsf} (\Nsf-\Nsf_{\rm r}+\Ksf_{\rm c})$ elements in $\xv$.
+We should design a coding vector $\cv_n$ for each worker $n \in [\Nsf]$ (which then computes $\cv_n \xv$) such that from the computation results of any $\Nsf_{\rm r}$ workers we can reconstruct ${\bf A}\xv$.
+Meanwhile, in order to have low computation cost, each coding vector should be sparse and the number of its non-zero elements should be no more than $\Msf$, where $\Msf$ should be minimized.
 Hence, the distributed linear transform problem in~\cite{shortdot2016dutta} can be seen a special case of the distributed linearly separable computation problem with $ \Tsf_n =\Lsf=1$ for each $n \in [\Nsf]$ (recall that $\Tsf_n$ represents the number of symbols transmitted by worker $n$).
 In other words, in this paper we consider the case where the computation cost is minimum and search for the minimum communication cost, while the authors in~\cite{shortdot2016dutta} considered the case where $\Lsf=1$ and the communication cost is minimum, and searched for the minimum computation cost.

-The authors in~\cite{codedlineartrans2018wang} considered another distributed linear transform problem, which is different from the one in~\cite{shortdot2016dutta} and cannot be covered by the distributed linearly separable computation problem.
-In~\cite{codedlineartrans2018wang}, the authors divided ${\bf A}$ into $\msf$ equal-dimension sub-matrices by rows, ${\bf A}=[{\bf A}_1; \ldots; {\bf A}_{\msf}]$.
-Each worker $n$ computes $\mv_n {\bf A} \xv$, where the coding vector $\mv_n$ is a vector with $\msf$ elements.
-The computation cost is defined as the non-zero elements in $[\mv_1;\ldots; \mv_{\Nsf}]$.
-It can be seen that if any $\Nsf_{\rm r}$ coding vectors are linearly independent, the master can reconstruct the ${\bf A} \xv$ from the answers of any $\Nsf_{\rm r}$ workers.
-Compared to~\cite{codedlineartrans2018wang}, the challenge in~\cite{shortdot2016dutta} (which also appears in our problem) is that even if any $\Nsf_{\rm r}$ coding vectors (i.e., $\cv_n$ where $n \in \Ac$ and $\Ac$ is the set of responding workers) are linearly independent, we cannot guarantee that the master can reconstruct ${\bf A} \xv$ from $\cv_n \xv$ where $n \in \Ac$.
+A computing scheme was proposed in~\cite{shortdot2016dutta} which needs $\Msf=\frac{\Ksf}{\Nsf} (\Nsf-\Nsf_{\rm r}+\Ksf_{\rm c})$.
+The authors in~\cite{sparsification2017} further improved the distributed linear transform scheme in~\cite{shortdot2016dutta} by proposing a computing scheme to let each worker $n \in [\Nsf]$ only access $\Msf^{\prime}_n$ elements in $\xv$, where $ \Ksf (\Nsf-\Nsf_{\rm r}+\Ksf_{\rm c})-\Nsf \Nsf_{\rm r} <\sum_{n\in [\Nsf]} \Msf^{\prime}_{n} < \Nsf \frac{\Ksf}{\Nsf} (\Nsf-\Nsf_{\rm r}+\Ksf_{\rm c}) $.